 Dunham’s Institute of Leadership is a formal, curriculum-driven leadership program designed to train, empower, and send student leaders out into the world to serve and train others.
 Principles of leadership are taught and discussed through teaching sessions and mentor meetings and put into practice through group and individual service projects.
-Through the Institute’s Career Connections, students explore possible career options and connect with professionals in variety of fields.
+Through the Institute’s Professional Experience Program, students explore possible career options and connect with professionals in variety of fields.

 Following a rigorous interview process with faculty and administrators, eight rising seniors are selected to serve as Upper School Prefects based on their academic records, demonstrated leadership, service, character, integrity, and spirituality.
 Each prefect has a committee composed of other students who work with him or her in a specific area of service to the school.
 With a faculty member serving as an advisor, the prefect assumes full responsibility for and leadership of the committee.